 Embracing imperfection and bad timing helps you grow...

 I made a LOT of mistakes my first year in business, and if I’m honest, I've made plenty more this past second year as well.
 Yet, I continue to learn and continue to grow.
 I’ve danced with the challenges my perfectionism brings.
 I've learned done is better than perfect.
 I created a mantra to remind myself to:

 “Let go of being right and explore what’s left.”

 I’ve learned how being imperfect makes you more relatable!
-During Positively Powered training sessions where I’ve shared some of my more embarrassing stories about lessons learned, my being vulnerable made the training more impactful!
+The feedback I've received at the Positively Powered training sessions where I’ve shared some of my most vulnerable moments, embarrassing failures and hard knock lesson learned is that these stories made these training more impactful!

 Believe me, I’ll continue to make mistakes, and I’m sure there will be days where I get caught up waiting for the perfect moment, waste time writing the perfect email, or beat myself up for not having the perfect timing.

-However the biggest gift I learned from my bad timing these last two years, is trust the perfection of imperfect moments.
+However the biggest gift I learned from my bad timing these last couple years, is to trust the perfection of imperfect moments.